View Advisory Circular 68-1 here.

 Isn’t the requirement to have had a medical certificate within the past 10 years only a move to a 10-year renewal of a medical?

 No. If you are a private pilot and have held a valid medical certificate (regular or special issuance) within 10 years preceding July 15, 2016, the date the bill was signed into law, you may never have to visit an AME again.
 You will simply have to take an online medical education course every two years and visit your personal physician once every four years and note that visit in your logbook.
 No requirement exists to report the outcome of the visit to the FAA.

 What are the requirements for the online course and how much will it cost?

 You will have to take the online education course every two years in order to remain eligible to fly under the provisions of the legislation.
 The beauty of the online education course is that you’ll be able to do it anywhere and anytime you have internet access.
 That means you can do it at home, on your lunch break at work, at night, on the weekend—any time and place that works for you.
-The online education course will be available free of charge to all pilots from the AOPA Air Safety Institute.
+The online education course will be available free of charge to all pilots from Mayo Clinic and AOPA.